 MEXICO ATTORNEY GENERAL'S OFFICE/AP

-Lead Stories also found many copies of the image dating back to at least 2008 by performing a reverse image search on TinEye (archived here).
+In addition to the 2007 original photo publication, Lead Stories found more than 1,400 copies of the image dating back to 2008 by performing a reverse image search on TinEye (archived here).
+In many of these instances, the photo was shared under pretenses different from its initial reporting.

-The account (archived here) that posted the joke identifies itself as "parody and sarcasm" in its bio:
+The account (archived here) that shared the photo at the source of this fact check identifies itself as "parody and sarcasm" in its bio, which read:

 Not associated with the Federal Reserve.
 Financial Parody and sarcasm.
 Not investment advice.